Spiked Maple Cinnamon Saffron Milk

 Saffron is more than just a healthy ingredient capable of infusing bright color into culinary exploits.
 It also contributes a delightful flavor—one that is often unexpected, especially when it is found in a cocktail.

 When I first tried the traditional saffron milk, also known as kesar doodh and kesar badam doodh, I fell in love.
 It is comforting, delicious, and chock full of protein and other health benefits.
 I also like to imbibe in a good cocktail once in a while, though, so my mind began to wander to liquor varieties that would pair well with such ingredients.
-So, I set out to perfect a saffron cocktail utilizing similar flavors as those used in the traditional Indian beverage.
+So I set out to perfect a saffron cocktail utilizing similar flavors as those used in the traditional Indian beverage.

-I tried several variations before determining the appropriate ingredients and finally found the perfect combination to bring out a subtle sweetness without overpowering that earthy saffron flavor.
+I tried several variations before determining the appropriate ingredients and finally found the optimal combination to bring out a subtle sweetness without overpowering that earthy saffron flavor.
 The result is a comforting cocktail with an intoxicating aroma and subtle spice and to warm you up this winter.

 Spiked Cinnamon Maple Saffron Milk